-On January 25, 2021, each of our wholly-owned subsidiaries, FNTIC, Commonwealth Title and Chicago Title (collectively, the FTAC Subscribers) entered into common stock subscription agreements (the FTAC Subscription Agreements) with Alight Solutions (Alight) and FTAC to purchase in the aggregate \$150 million (the Alight Purchase Price) of Class A Common Stock, par value \$.001 per share, of Alight at a purchase price of \$10.00 per share.
-The proceeds from the FTAC Subscription Agreements will be used to partially fund the cash consideration to be paid by FTAC to Tempo Holding Company, LLC (Tempo) upon the closing of the transactions contemplated by the Business Combination Agreement, dated January 25, 2021, by and among Alight, FTAC, and other parties thereto.
-The closing of the transactions is expected to occur in the second quarter of 2021.
-Upon the closing of the transactions, the FTAC Subscribers are expected to hold approximately 2.8% of Alight's outstanding Class A Common Stock.
-Additionally, Alight has agreed to pay the FTAC Subscribers a fee of 2.5% of the Alight Purchase price upon closing of the transactions.
-Mr. Foley is a founder of, formerly served as Chairman of and continues to consult for FTAC.
-In addition, Mr. Ammerman serves on and Mr. Hagerty formerly served on the FTAC board of directors and Mr. Gravelle serves as an executive officer of FTAC.
+On January 25, 2021, our wholly-owned subsidiaries FNTIC, Commonwealth Title and Chicago Title (collectively, the FTAC Subscribers) entered into common stock subscription agreements (the FTAC Subscription Agreements) with Alight (f/k/a Acrobat Holdings, Inc.) and FTAC to purchase in the aggregate \$150 million (the Alight Purchase Price) of Class A Common Stock, par value \$.001 per share, of Alight at a purchase price of \$10.00 per share.
+On June 29, 2021, we funded the Alight Purchase Price.
+Additionally, Alight paid the FTAC Subscribers a fee of 2.5% of the Alight Purchase Price upon closing of the transactions in accordance with the Business Combination Agreement dated January 25, 2021, as amended and restated April 29, 2021, by and among FTAC, Alight and other parties thereto.
+On July 2, 2021, FTAC merged with Alight.
+The combined company operates as Alight, Inc. and is traded on the NYSE under the symbol "ALIT."
+As of December 31, we held approximately 2.7% of the outstanding common shares of Alight with a fair value of \$162 million.

 Sara Bennett, the daughter-in-law of Mr. Quirk, is an attorney who is employed by a subsidiary of the Company as underwriting counsel.
-In 2020, Ms. Bennett's gross earnings were \$554,000, which is consistent with other employees holding similar titles at the Company.
+In 2021, Ms. Bennett's gross earnings were \$751,000, which is consistent with other employees holding similar titles at the Company.
 She also received health and other benefits customarily provided to similarly situated employees.